Contributor: Mollie Player

 I really, really was.

-When I wrote Sometimes Very, my book about depression, it was my belief that the condition I had suffered with ever since I can remember would never completely go away.
-No matter how hard I work at it, I though, my brain would never allow me to be as happy as other people.
+For a long time I had the belief that the condition I had suffered with ever since I can remember would never completely go away.
+No matter how hard I work at it, I thought, my brain would never allow me to be as happy as other people.

 Then, through a series of realizations–most of which came to me through books like Neale Donald Walsch’s Conversations With God, I started to believe otherwise.
 And when I wrote the above statement, I was finally ready to try to experience simple, daily joy on an ongoing basis.